piensaenpixel/bbva-2016/grupos-interes/equipo-en.md

 <section class="section section--blue section--piramids">
   <div class="container container--small">
-    <h2 class="txt-cite">One of the BBVA's six Strategic Priorities Attracting, developing, motivating and
+    <h2 class="txt-cite">One of the BBVA's six
-retaining a first-class workforce, and providing the best employee experience</h2>
+Strategic Priorities is to attract, develop, motivate and retain a first-class workforce, and provide the best employee experience</h2>
   </div>
 </section>